Tuscany travel guide to markets, tastings and tips

 1. Santo Spirito Market

-Discover local treasures and vintage finds in a lively Florentine square.
+Shop for vintage finds in a lively Florentine square

 Good for